Jortuk/FinalProject/README.md

 ## MySQL <a name="mysql"></a>
 A RDS MySQL database was set up on AWS in order to persist data from the website.
 This required the application-mysql.properties file to be modified so that the first three lines are uncommented and to include the endpoint for the database, username and password.
 In order to protect this sensitive information we entered the export command with the values for these varibles in the .bashrc and then used variable substitution in the file.
-### Issues
-03/07/20 - The mysql scripts were not executing when the application was ran.
-Adding 'spring.datasource.initialization-mode=always' to application-mysql.properties resolved the issue.

 ## Docker <a name="docker"></a>
 The front and back end applications are containerised using docker utilising apline images to reduce the memory usage.
 Initially it was intended to use kubernetes to deploy the application however after encountering issues we decided to use docker swarm instead.
 The front end application communicates with the back end through the instruction of the environment.ts, pulling the database information to display on the site and also enabling CRUD functionality.
 We utilised DockerHub's team repository functionality so that we could all have access from our personal accounts in order to push and retrieve images.
 This function is free for teams of up to 3 people and $9 a month for teams of any higher number.
 We decided to keep the cost down by enabling the only docker developers access to the repository.